Skip to content

 • Advising on intestacy distributions where the Deceased had been adopted prior to the Adoption & Children Act 2002 coming into force;

-• Advising on reimbursing expenses incurred by beneficiaries on behalf of the Estate;
+• Advising on reimbursing expenses incurred by beneficiaries on behalf of the estate;

 • Advising on the construction and rectification of wills and trusts;